When and where is the 2014 University Commencement?

-In 2013, University Commencement will be held on Wednesday, May 22, from 10:30 a.m. to noon.
+In 2014, University Commencement will be held on Wednesday, May 21, from 10:15 a.m. to noon.
 The degree candidate procession will begin at 9:30 a.m.
 General admission gates open at 8:30 a.m.
 The ceremony is a ticketed event held outdoors on the Morningside Campus.
+All guests must present a ticket for scanning on the morning of the ceremony at any of theentry gates.

 Who will be speaking at Columbia’s University Commencement ceremony?